Johnny Bates (Trading Card Database)

 Under Red Dooin the 1910 Phillies inched into fourth place.
 It was the first time Bates played with a team that made it to the first division.
 His slash line of .305/.385/.420 was the best of his career but was second to teammate Sherry Magee in each category.
 Playing mostly center field, he led the Phillies outfielders in chances and range factor, as might be expected.
 Unexpectedly, his 24 assists led the outfielders and were his career high.

 In October, as an outgrowth of talks between Dooin and Clark Griffith, the Cincinnati manager, a major trade was announced.
-The Phillies would send Bates, third sacker Grant, and two pitchers , George McQuillan and Lew Moren, to Cincinnati for third baseman Hans Lobert, outfielder Dode Paskert, and two pitchers, Fred Beebe and Jack Rowan.16 Two days after the managers had agreed to the deal, Horace Fogel, president of the Phillies, wired Cincinnati owner, Garry Herrmann, that he, Fogel, would not sanction the deal.17
+The Phillies would send Bates, third sacker Grant, and two pitchers, George McQuillan and Lew Moren, to Cincinnati for third baseman Hans Lobert, outfielder Dode Paskert, and two pitchers, Fred Beebe and Jack Rowan.16 Two days after the managers had agreed to the deal, Horace Fogel, president of the Phillies, wired Cincinnati owner, Garry Herrmann, that he, Fogel, would not sanction the deal.17

 The two teams wrangled over the next two weeks until finally agreeing to the four-for-four swap.
 Cincinnati fans were fearful that they had gotten the short end of the deal, but former Philadelphia manager Billy Murray told a different tale.
 He extolled the virtue of each man the Reds were adding, noting in particular, “I consider Johnny Bates one of the greatest outfielders in the National League and in the swap of Paskert for Bates the Reds get an even stronger player in return.”18

 Bates wintered in Steubenville, where he prepared for his nuptials with Elizabeth Watkins Briggs.
 The pair got married on March 7, 1911 — the eve of spring training.
 Over the years, many a player has honeymooned at training camp, but Elizabeth did not make the journey to Hot Springs, Arkansas.
 She may have been occupied with child care.
 The obituary of Johnny Bates listed a son, Robert G. Bates.
-A census listing for 1910 showed a Robert Briggs, aged eight, living with Elizabeth Watkins Briggs.
+A census listing for 1910 showed a Robert Briggs, aged 8, living with Elizabeth Watkins Briggs.
 One may assume that Robert was adopted by Bates, but no definitive proof of this has been uncovered.

 The trade proved to be a flop for Cincinnati.
 Grant hit .223, pitcher George McQuillan went 2-6. while Moren developed shoulder problems and never pitched in the majors again.
 Only Bates brought a smile to faces of Queen City fans.
 He covered the outfield with élan and played a crucial role in Griffith’s style of offense.
 The Old Fox’s plan called for his men to work the count versus opposing pitchers and to disrupt a hurler’s concentration with the running game.
 (The team was second to the champion Giants in steals.)